upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 - Changes to transformation **Plays**.
 - Any alteration that affects validity conditions.

-Major versions are immutable once released.

-Upon release of a new major version:
+A major version increment creates a new major version line.
+Upon its release:

-- The previous major version is archived.
+- The new major version line becomes **Current**.
-- The new major version becomes the current reference.
+- The previously Current version line becomes **Prior**.

 ## Minor version increments